Rajpratik71/Mininet-wiki/Ideas.md

 **Expected results**: significantly more beautiful, functional, robust and useful consoles.py and miniedit.py applications.
 In the case of consoles.py, it should provide a useful API for building monitoring applications.
 In the case for miniedit.py, it should be able to save and load networks as mininet-compatible topologies (expressed in Python.)

-**Knowledge prerequisite**: Understanding of Linux/IP networking, Mininet, Python, OpenFlow and PyTk and/or another GUI framework.
+**Knowledge prerequisite**: Understanding of Linux/IP networking, Mininet, Python, OpenFlow and TkInt and/or another GUI framework.
 HCI/user-interface design abilities.

 ### Automatic NAT implementation

 **Brief explanation**: As noted above, an automatic NAT implementation (e.g. nat=True or --nat) would be nice to have to enable Mininet hosts to talk to the outside world by default.

+**Expected results**: A command-line option for `mn`, and probably an option to `Mininet()`, which provides automatic creation of a NAT which allows transparent, seamless access to the LAN and the internet from Mininet hosts.

+**Knowledge prerequisite**: Understanding of Linux/IP networking, VM network bridging, IPTables, NAT, Mininet and Python.

 ## "Easier" Projects